 The Monterey Peninsula is recognized throughout the world as a place where critical reflections of art, culture and nature are celebrated in music, writing, and the visual arts.
 Green Chalk Contemporary explores these aesthetic principles to contribute to the community that searches for and celebrates the most challenging aspects of the human condition.

 Green Chalk works closely with Celadon Arts, a non-profit group which pairs business with the arts.
-In this tradition, Celadon Arts has brought the Monterey Peninsula Transcendental Vision- Japanese Culture and Contemporary Art, and Joseph Campbell: The Artist’s Way, working with The Japanese American Citizens League, The Joseph Campbell Foundation, Opus Archives, Sand City, The Independent, The Carl Cherry Center for the Arts and The Press Club.
+In this tradition, Celadon Arts has brought the Monterey Peninsula The New Domestics, ‘You’d Be Prettier If You Smiled’ – Identity, Gender and Dissonance, Now What?
+Art and Politics in 2017, Awakening, Transcendental Vision- Japanese Culture and Contemporary Artå and Joseph Campbell: The Artist’s Way, working with The Monterey Museum of Art, The Press Cub, The Japanese American Citizens League, The Joseph Campbell Foundation, Opus Archives, Sand City, The Independent, The Carl Cherry Center for the Arts.